 What if I do not have access to a computer or a tablet?

-Upon registering for the T&E, please contact the Project Coordinator to discuss this issue.
+Upon registering for the T&E, please contact the Project Director to discuss this issue.

 How do I help my child prepare for the T&E Assessment?